beginning of content

 The main ways gallstones are treated are dietary changes and surgery.

-If your gallstones are causing symptoms, your doctor may recommend treatment, which may involve dietary changes, medicines and/or surgery.
+If your gallstones are causing symptoms, your doctor may recommend dietary changes, taking medicines or having an operation.

 Dietary changes

-You may be able to manage your symptoms by reducing the amount of fatty foods and dairy products you consume.
-You should eat plenty of fruit and vegetables, drink a lot of fluids and aim to lose weight gradually if you are overweight.
+You may be able to manage your symptoms by not eating as much fatty foods and dairy products as normal.
+You should eat plenty of fruit and vegetables and drink a lot of fluids.
+It is a good idea to aim to lose weight gradually if you are overweight.

-There are medicines to dissolve gallstones, but they are not very effective, and some have side effects.
-Gallstones also commonly recur after treatment.
-For these reasons, most doctors do not recommend using medicines to treat gallstones.
+There are medicines to dissolve gallstones.
+They are not very effective.
+Some of these medicines have side effects.
+Gallstones often come back after treatment.
+For these reasons, most doctors do not recommend taking medicines to treat gallstones.

 Surgery

 The most common treatment for gallstones is surgery.
-Your surgeon may remove your entire gallbladder (cholecystectomy), or just the stones from your bile ducts.
+This means having an operation.
+Your surgeon may take out your whole gallbladder (called having a cholecystectomy).
+Sometimes the surgeon will take out just the stones that are in your bile ducts.

-Cholecystectomy does not affect your ability to digest food.
+Cholecystectomy does not affect how you digest food.
 You can live a healthy life without your gallbladder.
-After surgery, the bile flows directly from your liver to your small intestine.
+After surgery, the bile flows straight from your liver to your small intestine.
+Bile works to help digest fatty food.

 Recovery is usually faster after keyhole surgery.
 You may be able to go home the day after your operation.
-If you have open surgery, you may need to stay in hospital for several days.
+If you have open surgery, you may need to stay in hospital for a few days.

 Can gallstones be prevented?

-Although diet doesn't directly cause gallbladder problems — or cure them — choosing a healthy diet may help prevent gallstones from forming.
-It may also help you avoid discomfort if gallstones develop.
+Choosing a healthy diet may help prevent gallstones from forming.
+It may also help you have less pain if you get gallstones.

-Choose a diet that's low in fat and cholesterol and high in fibre, as this is the most likely to reduce your chance of gallstones.
+Choose a diet that's low in fat and cholesterol and high in fibre.
+This will give you the best chance of avoiding gallstones.

-Some studies have shown that eating a lot of fruit and vegetables, and drinking coffee or tea, can also lower your risk of gallstones.
+Some studies have shown that eating a lot of fruit and vegetables can lower your chance of getting gallstones.
+Drinking coffee or tea may also lower your chance of gallstones.

 What are the complications of gallstones?

-If a gallstone moves or gets stuck in your bile duct, it can cause severe pain, known as biliary colic.
-The pain can last from a few minutes to several hours, and may make you vomit.
+Sometimes a gallstone can move or get stuck in your bile duct.
+If this happens, it can cause severe pain.
+This is known as biliary colic.
+The pain can last from a few minutes to several hours.
+The pain may make you vomit.

-Gallstones can also cause thickening or inflammation of your gallbladder, known as cholecystitis.
+Gallstones can also cause thickening or inflammation of your gallbladder.
+This is called cholecystitis.
 This causes pain and often a fever.
-Cholecystitis is a serious condition, and you will need to be treated in hospital.
-If your cholecystitis is not treated, your gallbladder can burst, which is a life-threatening condition.
+Cholecystitis is a serious condition.
+You will need to be treated in hospital.
+If your cholecystitis is not treated, your gallbladder can burst.
+A burst gallbladder can be fatal (cause death).

-Sometimes gallstones can lead you to develop jaundice (yellowing of the skin), or pancreatitis (inflammation of your pancreas).
-These are all serious conditions that also need to be treated in hospital.
+Sometimes, gallstones can lead you to get jaundice (yellowing of the skin), or pancreatitis (inflammation of your pancreas).
+These are also serious conditions and need to be treated in hospital.

 Resources and support